postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Publishing Workspaces

-Postman enables you to publish your collection for public viewi
+Postman enables you to publish your collection and make it availabe to anyone with the published link to access its documentation.

 To publish a Workspace collection, go to the Workspaces dashboard and click a personal or team Workspace.